What is Aerospace Medicine?

 Civilian physicians trained in aerospace medicine may find work at a NASA facility, the Federal Aviation Administration, an airline medical department/clinic, an aerospace manufacturer, private practice of aerospace medicine, medical research or academia, commercial spaceflight operations, military and other government (e.g. Coast Guard) or non-governmental agencies that have aviation and/or space-related missions.
 The need for competent aerospace medicine support is expected to increase in demand with a world-wide increase in domestic and international air travel, continued low-Earth orbit (LEO) operations aboard the International Space Station (ISS), the planned expansion of human spaceflight operations using the proposed Multi-Purpose Crew Vehicle (MPCV) for missions beyond LEO and evolving commercial spaceflight operations involving civilian passengers for sub-orbital and orbital flights.

-To educate highly motivated physicians as world-class specialists in aerospace medicine.
+To educate highly motivated healthcare providers as world-class specialists in aerospace medicine.

 The Division of Aerospace Medicine is committed to providing a fully accredited ACGME environment suited and conducive to promoting clinical and scientific inquiry, along with the skills, knowledge and competencies necessary to be a successful aerospace medicine practitioner.